‘The Chinese appear so much more optimistic about AI than Americans’

 Sara Pequeño at USA Today

-“The kids aren’t all right” and the “political landscape created” by Trump is “at least partly to blame,” says Sara Pequeño.
-According to a 2025 survey from The Trevor Project, “10% of LGBTQ+ youth attempted suicide in the past year, and 36% considered” it.
-90% said “recent laws and debates over their existence have caused them stress or anxiety.”
+“The kids aren’t all right,” and the “political landscape created” by Trump is “at least partly to blame,” says Sara Pequeño.
+According to a 2025 survey from The Trevor Project, “10% of LGBTQ+ youth attempted suicide in the past year, and 36% considered it.”
+And “90% said recent laws and debates over their existence have caused them stress or anxiety.”
 The “more you decry something as wrong or evil, the more young people will internalize that to mean that they are wrong or evil.”

 Anya Jaremko-Greenwold has worked as a story editor at The Week since 2024.
 She previously worked at FLOOD Magazine, Woman's World, First for Women, DGO Magazine and BOMB Magazine.
 Anya's culture writing has appeared in The Atlantic, Jezebel, Vice and the Los Angeles Review of Books, among others.